Internalized Oppression: We Need to Stop Hating Ourselves

 It is time for us to become aware of how internalized oppression may exist and operate within us so that we may begin to stop it, control its effects, and cease the possibility that we pass it on to future generations.
 We’re not born hating ourselves; we learned that.
 Therefore, we can unlearn it.
 It’s not easy, but we need to.

-*Note: An earlier version of this article was previously published in Springer Publishing Company's Blog.
+Note: An earlier version of this post was previously published in Springer Publishing Company's blog.